fpinzn/thugsvg/README.md

 ##Security Concerns

 This way of importing SVGs probably opens the path to security vulnerabilities in the form of arbitrary code injection.
 Check your SVGs before trusting them.
-Or not, if you are into that.
+Or not, if you are into that 💀.